First generation of video game consoles: Handheld systems

 All of the handheld systems from the first generation are dedicated consoles and started late into the first generation.
 It was not until the second generation and the release of the Microvision that players could purchase games separately for the systems.
-The early dedicated handheld consoles were eventually eclipsed in popularity by programmable video games, which became popular in the fourth generation with the introduction of the Game Gear.
+The early dedicated handheld consoles were eventually eclipsed in popularity by programmable video games, which became popular in the fourth generation with the introduction of the Game Boy.

-One notable example is the Mattel handheld game series, which were released from 1977 to 1982.
-The first to be released were Mattel Auto Race and Mattel Football.
+One notable example is the Mattel handheld game series, which were released from 1976 to 1982.
+The first to be released were Mattel Auto Race and Mattel Football, while some of the latter models like the Mattel Speed Freak and the Mattel Competition Football handhelds are closer to the end of the first generation (1982).
 They were followed by other titles based on sports and some licensed properties such as Battlestar Galactica.
 Each game had basic controls, a simple LED interface and a buzzer for sound.
 The series was popular, sold well and, at times, was difficult to find due to high demand.

 In the same year, Coleco began to release handheld consoles after the end of the Telstar home console series.
 They released Electronic Quarterback, which expanded on the popular American football style games by adding new features.
 Alongside Mattel Football, it became the other popular sports game of the period.